 Does passion create high functioning organizations?
 What sparked this question was a chapter from a book I read in my Masters Program revolving around Organizational Development.
 The book was “Myths, Stories and Organizations: Premodern Narratives for Our Times” and the particular chapter was “The Velveteen Rabbit and Passionate Feelings for our Organizations” by David Sims.

 In this chapter, Sims speaks to how having passion for an organization can bring a company to life.
 He uniquely explains his thought by comparing his overall idea to a childhood book.

-In this chapter, Sims begins by telling the story of the 1922 children’s story “The Velveteen Rabbit”.
+Sims begins by telling the story of the 1922 children’s story “The Velveteen Rabbit”.
 The story is about a boy who is given a toy velveteen rabbit for Christmas.
-The rabbit is enjoyed and played with by the boy until one day the boy is given other toys.
-The boy then becomes infatuated with the other toys and soon forgets about his rabbit.
-The sad rabbit then decides he wants to become “real” in the hopes that the boy will one day like him again.
-The rabbit decides to ask another toy, a toy horse, how he can become “real” and what real really is.
-The horse goes on to explain to the rabbit, real is once you are loved and when a child loves you for a long time, you can then become real.
+The young boy adores the rabbit and plays with him everyday until one day he is given other toys.
+He becomes infatuated with his new toys and soon forgets about his rabbit.
+This is a tragedy for his toy rabbit who quickly decides he wants to become “real” in the hopes that the boy will one day like him again.
+The rabbit ask another toy, a toy horse, how he can become “real” and what real really is.
+The horse explains to the rabbit, real is once you are loved and when a child loves you for a long time, you can then become real.

-Sims then brings up an extremely valid point.
-He mentions the Church…In the bible, the Church is compared to as a body and is essentially personified.
-What he states is “this image of the Church as a body has been a powerful one for two millennia, and has generated and sustained many narratives by means of which people have understood themselves and what they are doing within Western culture” (Sims, 212).
+Sims also mentions the bible as a comparison.
+In the bible, the Church is compared to a body and is personified.
+What he states is that “this image of the Church as a body has been a powerful one for two millennia, and has generated and sustained many narratives by means of which people have understood themselves and what they are doing within Western culture” (Sims, 212).